ngendah/vagrant-k8s/README.md

 * Want to test out tools such as IPVS, AppArmor, Falco e.tc.

-* Want clean and extensible Ansible scripts.
+* Want clear, understandable and extensible Ansible scripts.

 ## Requirements: